ffyycc/game-data-visualization-web-repo/README.md

 # Find Your Video Game
 ## Graph Visualization for Games in Different Platforms

 This repo shares my data using on [Find Your Video Game](https://videogamevisual.com/) website.
-You can visit **game_data** directory to find csv files I used on my website.
+You can visit **content_data** directory to find csv files I used on my website.

-All content based data are from [GameFAQs](https://gamefaqs.gamespot.com/), and I will update the data periodically.

 I use **D3.js** to create most part of my website and use **google firebase** as the database.
 Also, **Scrapy** is the main web scraping tool for me to collect data.

-Below are some examples and instructions about what you can do on this web.
+All content based data are from [GameFAQs](https://gamefaqs.gamespot.com/), and I will update the data periodically.

+All web related codes are in **web** directory and all data analysis and model development codes are in **analysis** directory.

 Below are some examples and instructions about what you can do on this web.